helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 ```

 Generated keys support the same return types and mapping choices as queries.
+Data JDBC passes requested column names to the driver in declaration order.
+Blank or exact duplicate names cause a compilation error.
+Data JDBC preserves
+names that differ only by case and lets the driver resolve them.
+Because driver
-Driver support and column-name handling vary, so test generated-key behavior
+support and column-name handling vary, test generated-key behavior with your
-with your database and driver.
+database and driver.

 Outside a local transaction, the driver can commit an update before Helidon
 finishes reading and validating its generated keys.
 Use a local transaction